 - Curries: If you’re not in the mood for the classic American comfort food, you can take a totally different spin.
 Add some coconut milk and curry powder or curry paste to your gravy.
 Add some chicken and cauliflower, maybe some chick peas.
 Serve with rice and naan bread.

-- Beef Dips: A true beef dip is served with au jus (the more transluscent drippings from a roast).
+- Beef Dips: A true beef dip is served with au jus (the more translucent drippings from a roast).
 But swapping that out for a gravy dip is definitely an option.

 - Philly Cheesesteak (not!): So really, there’s no gravy anywhere near a true Philly Cheesesteak.
 I totally know that.
 But I’ve been in restaurants in various places and seen odd things being tacked onto Philly cheesesteak ingredient lists.
 Gravy is one of them.
 So load your bun up with beef, cheese and onions then pour on that hot gravy.
 Just don’t tell ANYONE from Philly that you did so.
 (And please don’t tell them that I told you to!)

-- Eggs Benny, Kinda: English muffin, ham, poached egg, gravy.
+- Eggs Bennedict, Kinda: English muffin, ham, poached egg, gravy.
 Trust me.
 It works.

 - Leftovers: Why fuss with all that other stuff?
 If you have leftover gravy, maybe you have leftover other stuff too.
 Pile it all onto your plate, top it with gravy and microwave till hot.

 Podcast Episode On Making And Using Gravy